leliamesteban/algolearn/README.md

 ## Future Features

 - Use a build tool instead of running setup.py directly because this method is deprecated
+- Upload to PyPi automatically with a free CI / CD tool
+- Host the documentation on Read The Docs
+- Generate documentation automatically with Sphinx

 ## Phases